Ch00k/ffmpy/docs/index.rst

 ffmpy
 =====
 ffmpy is a Python wrapper for `FFmpeg <https://ffmpeg.org>`_.
-It compiles FFmpeg command line from provided arguments and their respective options and excutes it using Python's `subprocess <https://docs.python.org/3/library/subprocess.html>`_.
+It compiles FFmpeg command line from provided arguments and their respective options and executes it using Python's `subprocess <https://docs.python.org/3/library/subprocess.html>`_.

 ffmpy resembles the command line approach FFmpeg uses.
 It can read from an arbitrary number of input "files" (regular files, pipes, network streams, grabbing devices, etc.) and write into arbitrary number of output "files".
 See FFmpeg `documentation <https://ffmpeg.org/ffmpeg.html#Synopsis>`_ for further details about how FFmpeg command line options and arguments work.